Glagla48/aide_a_la_decision/README.txt

+# What is this about?
+Samll project to help deciscion making in medical diagnosis

+# How to Launch

-# Run tests with JUnit :
+## Run tests with JUnit :
 	* ant
 	* ant test

-# Run tests by main :
+## Run tests by main :
 	* ant test-bymain

-# Other available action:
+## Other available action:
 	# Clean : ant clean
 	# Init : ant init (depends on clean)
 	# Compile : ant compile (depends on init)